ShinniUwU/SOLEN/Scripts/security/README.md

 ../../serverutils run security/firewall-apply -- --ssh-port 22 --allow tcp:80 --allow tcp:443 --dry-run
 ../../serverutils run security/ssh-harden -- --permit-root no --password-auth no --restart --dry-run
 ```

+Safe SSH harden checklist:

+- Ensure at least one admin user has a non-empty `~/.ssh/authorized_keys`.
+- Verify you can log in with SSH keys before disabling passwords.
+- Keep a root session open while applying changes and test a new session.

+Persisting nftables:

+- Use `--persist` to write `/etc/nftables.conf` and apply atomically.
+- For system boot, ensure `nftables` service is enabled (Debian/Ubuntu: `sudo systemctl enable --now nftables`).